 Educational & Outreach Activities

-Right after we received this funding support, we had an on-farm demonstration combined with Washington viticulture field day which was held by WSU Viticulture and Enology Program (August 12, 2016).
-A presentation about deep irrigation was given by our project team, which discussed research on subsurface irrigation strategy and plant response.
-Besides, we showed our irrigation equipment (electronic controllers, water delivery tubes, etc.) to growers and students, and demonstrated how we regulate this subsurface micro-irrigation system in vineyard (Fig. 6).
+We had an on-farm demonstration combined with Washington viticulture field day which was held by WSU Viticulture and Enology Program (August 12, 2016).
+A presentation about deep irrigation was given by our project team, which discussed research on subsurface irrigation strategy and grapevine response.
+Besides, we showed our irrigation equipment (electronic controllers, water delivery tubes, etc.) to growers and students, and demonstrated how we regulated this subsurface micro-irrigation system in vineyard (Fig. 14).

 Talks and presentations: